What Is Supplemental Pay? All You Need To Know

 When offering a supplemental pay increase, employers should follow these steps:

-• Gather data on the employee’s performance on those metrics over a set period of time
+• Gather data on the employee’s performance on those metrics over a set time

 • Compare the metrics to predetermined goals or targets for the review period